BihanDoo/Hardware-Deals/README.md

 ## About the code
-Coded in HTML with PHP, uses MySQL as database you can set up this system by cloning the project and uploading the sql to phpmyadmin, it creates all the necessary tables to get started with.
+Coded in HTML with PHP, uses MySQL as database
+you can set up this system by cloning the project and uploading the sql to phpmyadmin.
+it creates all the necessary tables to get started with.